Mr-Update/FairEmail/docs/FAQ-de-rDE.md

 Tracking images will be disabled only if the corresponding main 'disable' option is enabled.

-Tracking images will not be recognized when the domain is classified as '*Content*', see [here](https://disconnect.me/trackerprotection#trackers-we-dont-block) for more information.
+Tracking images will not be recognized when the domain is classified as *Content*, see [here](https://disconnect.me/trackerprotection#trackers-we-dont-block) for more information.

 This command can be sent to FairEmail from an automation app to update the protection lists: